Voxelum/x-minecraft-launcher/Release/Sprint1.plan.md

 Total hours of Story 1: 5

 #### Story 2: As a user, I don’t want to care about java installation.
-Auto detecting/installing java should be available.
+Auto detecting java should be available.

 Task 1: Detect the java in mac (5h)